Kolsenstein/snake-glitched/README.md

 # Snake Glitched

 Snake Glitched is a unique take on the classic 1997 Snake game, developed in Python for a college project.
-The game introduces a storyline where viruses attack the computer, and the snake(player) must consume the code to remove them from the system.
+The game introduces a storyline where viruses attack the computer, and the snake(player) must consume thier code to remove them from the system.

 ## Installation